 A web portal is a web site that brings information from diverse sources in a unified way.
 Usually, each information source gets its dedicated area on the page for displaying information (a portlet); often, the user can configure which ones to display. e.g. yahoo, MSN…

 Social media networks:

 Social media includes web- and mobile-based technologies which are used to turn communication into interactive dialogue among organizations, communities, and individuals.
 E.g. Facebook

-File sharing sites:
+File sharing sites on Internet: